 Since blogging about love, I’ve challenged my hopeless romanticism to push past fairy tale ideals.
 As many kids do, I grew up watching Cinderella, expecting a prince to sweep me off my feet.
 And then of course, life happened.
 My prince went away, followed by more disappointing suitors.
 One friend said my love stories sound like they come from a film.

 To find the cinematic positives, I began to use poetry as a form of therapy.
 A way to shed tears without a dear diary.
-Writing about my exes in poems made me find beauty amongst pain.
+Writing about my exes in poems made me find beauty amongst my pain.
 It made me realise: Not every great love story ends on a high.
 Sometimes the greatest romance, is not in a fairy tale.

 What to expect from the book

 Months and months of typing, editing, short-listing.
 You can expect some of my favourites, with long and short love poems written from a female and male perspective.
-It’s romantic, emotional, deep, meaningful and most important to me, relatable.
+It’s romantic, emotional, intimate, meaningful and most important to me, relatable.

 Illustrator: Rev Jackson